Outcome Health Description of Methodology

 Outcome Health validates the functionality of the software that runs on its network devices (those with screens that are involved in the serving and rendering of advertising campaigns) through a rigorous process of quality assurance which leverages manual and automated testing to compare intended product requirements against the actual behavior of the application to validate functionality.

 Once software versions are deployed to the devices in the field (via remote installation), Outcome Health maintains processes to evaluate event data, generated by the software, to identify anomalous or erroneous trends in event data which could indicate an issue with the devices.

 Issue Resolution and Make-good Procedures

 If Outcome Health identifies or becomes aware of issues impacting the performance of client campaigns, it initiates a formal review process to determine the root cause and identify potential solutions.
-Decisions to provide make-goods or other remedy are made on a case-by-case basis and in discussions with clients and or their agencies.
+Decisions to provide make-goods or other remedies are made on a case-by-case basis and in discussions with clients and or their agencies.
 In the event a make-good is offered, clients and/or agencies are notified.